• Skip to primary navigation

 With the rum, this easy pear sangria with white wine packs a little bit more of a punch.
 And because you're adding liquid instead of just infusing it with fruit, you could get a few more servings out of this recipe than a typical sangria.

-Don't those ingredients sound super tasty??
+Don’t those ingredients sound super tasty??
 I love that you could serve this no matter what time of year it is.
-It feels equally perfect for spring as it would be for holiday celebrating.
+It’s a cocktail with rum that feels equally perfect for spring as it would be for holiday celebrating.

 What is Sangria